 You have to be a few months behind on payments, hurting your credit in the meantime, before getting the opportunity to negotiate a settlement.
 But settlement may bring you the relief you need if you really are unable to repay your full loan amount – even if Lending Club has sent your account to a collection agency or sold the debt.
 “I have seen 40 to 50 percent settlements on Lending Club loans,” Bovee said.
 “This negotiation target is something I have seen hit with contingency collectors and with Lending Club loans being sold to debt buyers.”

 Unfortunately, your options for resolving your debt are more limited with online lenders than with credit card companies or banks.
 Lending Club, like most other online lenders, will not reduce the interest rate on your loan to help you resolve your debt.
 This means the account cannot be included in a debt management plan (DMP).
-While Lending Club may allow your payments to be made by the agency managing your DMP, this only provides you the ease of having all your debt paid through one program but gives you no concessions on terms.
+While Lending Club may allow your payments to be made by the agency managing your DMP, this only provides you the ease of having all your debt paid through one program; it doesn’t, however, give you any concessions on terms.

 There may also be other options, such as bankruptcy or forbearance.
-To learn more about online lenders and ways to manage your account if you’ve fallen behind on payments, read our article “Online Lenders Collect Differently Than Banks.”
+To learn more about online lenders and ways to manage your account if you’ve fallen behind on payments, read the article “Online lenders collect differently than banks.”

 If you’re past due on your Lending Club loan, now may be the time to consider your debt resolution options.
-You can access the Resolve financial management platform to review solutions and receive guidance from our experts for free.
+You can review solutions and receive guidance from Resolve’s debt relief experts for free.
 Get started here.